nft-origins/nft-origins.github.io/index.md

 In the strict sense, an NFT is a unique 1/1 token representing ownership of something (art etc).

-In common usage, however, it's used to refer to any kind of tokenized asset, nonfungible or not, that is viewed as collectible & represents ownership of something more than just the token itself.
+In common usage, however, it's used to refer to any kind of collectible tokenized asset, nonfungible or not, that is both not a currency and represents ownership of something more than just the token itself.

 For example, semi-fungible Bitcoin collectibles were first popularized by Spells of Genesis, before exploding in popularity on Ethereum post-ERC-1155 standard.